mlava/aot/README.md

 ### 📚 Source Analysis & Appraisal
 - **REALLY?**
-  - A fast, structured scepticism checklist for evaluating claims, studies, statistics, or persuasive arguments.
+  - A fast, structured checklist for evaluating claims, studies, statistics, or persuasive arguments.
 Designed to trigger epistemic discomfort early, before weak or misleading results are accepted.
   - `<%AOTREALLY%>`
 - **REAPPRAISED Checklist**
   - A structured checklist for critically appraising sources, arguments, or bodies of evidence (e.g. articles, claims, proposals).
 Particularly useful for academic reading, policy documents, and persuasive writing.